Booking Terms & Conditions

 For holidays which do not include flights arranged by us, your booking will be protected by our membership of ABTOT (No. 5199).
-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under the Package Travel, Package Holidays and Package Tours Regulations 1992 for Families Worldwide, and in the event of their insolvency, protection is provided for the following:
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for The Natural Travel Collection t/a Families Worldwide, and in the event of their insolvency, protection is provided for the following:

-1, 2, 3 and 4 provides for a refund in the event you have not yet travelled.
-1 and 3 provides for repatriation.
-Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Families Worldwide.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made outside the EU are only protected by ABTOT when purchased directly with The Natural Travel Collection t/a Families Worldwide.

 In the unlikely event that you require assistance whilst abroad due to our financial failure, please call our 24/7 helpline on 01702 811397 and advise you are a customer of an ABTOT protected travel company.

 You can access the The Package Travel and Linked Travel Arrangements Regulations 2018 here.